MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 # Overview of process advisor

 The process advisor feature allows you to gain a better understanding of your business processes so you can optimize them.
 Process advisor offers *task mining* and *process mining* capabilities to do this.
-Take a quick self-guided tour by going to [Process Advisor guided tour](https://guidedtour.microsoft.com/en-us/guidedtour/power-platform/process-advisor/1/1).

 Task mining and process mining share the same goal of improving process efficiency.
 The main difference is their area of focus.